bredelings/BAli-Phy/TODO/CommandLineModel.md

 - submodels

-Do not implement the typed code generation path by converting `TypedModelExpr` back to annotated `ptree` and calling the old codegen, except as a temporary test oracle.
+Do not implement the typed code generation path by converting `CM::TypedExpr` back to annotated `ptree` and calling the old codegen, except as a temporary test oracle.
 The typed overloads should be direct implementations so semantic drift is visible during parity testing.